salfaris/shared-kmbook-content/content/predeparture/prep-before-departure.md

 ## What items and food supplies should I bring?

-You can refer to this [document](http://tiny.cc/loncheatsheet) from Salman Faris for his personal opinions on this

 For food supplies, packing some from Malaysia prevents you from spending too much in the beginning when setting up your kitchen.

 If you’re a big Maggi Mi fan, don’t bother bringing a 3-month supply of Maggi noodles; you can find Maggi kari and ayam at some grocery stores here.
 Save your luggage space for something else.
 Most asian stores sell a wide variety of authentic asian brand instant noodles.
-You can easily find Indomie here but Mie Sedaap is non-existent.
-If you like Samyang Carbonara and/or Cheese…..good luck finding it here.

 ## I plan to buy electronic devices.
 Should I buy them in Malaysia or in the UK?